Home Majors Health & Physical Education

-Health & Physical Education Degree
+Health & Physical Education

 Students study exercise science, health promotion, physical education pedagogy, fitness assessment, and the design of wellness programs for diverse populations.
 Graduates typically pursue careers as physical education teachers, fitness directors, corporate wellness coordinators, strength and conditioning coaches, and health educators.
 The growing emphasis on preventive health and workplace wellness programs is expanding career opportunities in this field.

-What Health & Physical Education Graduates Do
+What Health & Physical Education graduates do

 Your career will be active, hands-on, and centered on people.
 Forget the cubicle; you’ll spend your days on the gym floor designing custom workout plans as an exercise trainer, leading a high-energy group fitness class, or working on the sidelines as a coach, developing plays and motivating your team.
 Many graduates start as personal trainers or assistant coaches, building direct experience with clients and athletes.
 With a few years of success, you can advance to managing an entire recreation center—overseeing budgets, staff, and programming—or become a head coach.